Birational contraction of genus two tails in the moduli space of genus four curves I: Moduli space of h-stable pointed curves of genus two

-\begin{definition} An {\it elliptic bridge} is a pointed curve of the form $(C := E \cup_{q_0,q_1} R, p)$ where $E$ is an elliptic curve, $R$ is a rational curve meeting $E$ in two nodes $q_0$ and $q_1$, and the marked point $p$ is a simple point of $R$. \end{definition}
+\begin{definition} An {\it elliptic bridge} is a pointed curve of the form $(C := E \cup_{q_0,q_1} R, p)$ where $E$ is an elliptic curve, $R$ is a rational curve meeting $E$ in two nodes $q_0$ and $q_1$, and the marked point $p$ is a smooth point of $R$. \end{definition}

-\begin{proposition} Let $(C^\star = E\cup_{q_0,q_1}R, p)$ be a bicanonical elliptic bridge such that $E = R_0 \cup_y R_1$ consists of two rational curves meeting in one tacnode $y$.
+\begin{proposition} Let $(C^\star = E\cup_{q_0,q_1}R, p)$ be a bi-log-canonical elliptic bridge such that $E = R_0 \cup_y R_1$ consists of two rational curves meeting in one tacnode $y$ (Figure~\ref{F:eb}).
 Then there is a 1-PS $\rho$ with respect to which the $m$th Hilbert point has the Hilbert-Mumford index